Corrected generalized cross-validation for finite ensembles of penalized estimators: Asymptotic analysis for ridge ensembles

-Our first experiment is to compare the naive GCV estimator $\tR^{\gcv}_M$ and the corrected GCV estimator $\tR_M^{\cgcv,\full}$ as a function of the subsample size $k$, or equivalently, the subsample aspect ratio $p/k$.
-In \Cref{fig:ridge-lasso-psi}, we visualize the results for both the ridge and lasso predictors with different ensemble sizes $M$ and subsample aspect ratios $p/k$.
-Both GCV and CGCV are consistent when $M=1$ and $\psi=\phi$.
-For ridge predictors, we see that the naive GCV estimator is inconsistent for different finite ensemble sizes and subsample sizes.
-For the lasso predictors, the naive GCV estimates are not even close to the prediction risks when the subsample size is large, even for ensemble size $M=1$.
+Our first experiment is to compare the naive GCV estimator $\tR_M^{\gcv}$ and the corrected GCV estimator $\tR_M^{\cgcv,\full}$ as a function of the subsample size $k$, or equivalently, the subsample aspect ratio $p/k$.
+In \Cref{fig:ridge-lasso-psi}, we visualize the results for both the ridge and lasso predictors with different ensemble sizes $M$.
+For ridge predictors, we see that the naive GCV estimator is consistent when $M=1$.
+However, it is extremely unstable when the subsample aspect ratio $p/k$ is close to 1, which is also the interpolation threshold for the ridgeless predictor.
+For the lasso predictors, the naive GCV estimates are not even close to the prediction risks when the subsample size is small, even for ensemble size $M=1$.
 Nevertheless, the corrected GCV estimates are in line with the true prediction risks for different ensemble sizes $M$.
 Although our theoretical results do not cover the lasso, the numerical results in the current subsection indicate the generality and robustness of our proposed corrected GCV estimator beyond ridge ensembles.
 On the other hand, as shown in \Cref{fig:ridge-M}, the inconsistency of the naive GCV vanishes as the ensemble size $M$ tends to infinity.

 Finally, we compare the two estimators as a function of the ridge penalty $\lambda$ in \Cref{fig:ridge-lambda}.
-As we can see, the naive GCV estimator does not provide a valid estimate for the true risk.
-The inconsistency gets more significant when either the subsample size $k$ is small relative to the feature dimension $p$ or the ridge penalty is close to zero.
+As we can see, for ensemble size $M=1$, both estimators can track the true prediction risk well in either underparameterized or overparameterized regimes.
+However, when $M>1$, the naive GCV estimator does not provide a valid estimate for the true risk.
+The inconsistency becomes more significant when either the subsample size $k$ is small relative to the feature dimension $p$ or the ridge penalty is close to zero.
 Similar observations are also present for the lasso estimators; see \Cref{fig:lasso-lambda}.
 On the other hand, our corrected GCV estimator is uniformly consistent in various values of $\lambda$ for all ensemble sizes $M$, as proved in \Cref{prop:correct-gcv}.